 Maintaining contact with your advisor is critical to the successful and timely completion of your degree requirements.
 Regular advising is required for undergraduate students.
 How often advising is required varies by college; contact your college head advising office for further information.

-Use the general catalog to research program requirements and to review the course descriptions of courses you are considering enrolling in.
+Use the general catalog to research program requirements and course descriptions.

 MyDegrees is a web-based degree checklist program and academic advising tool designed to assist students and advisors in reviewing degree progress.
 It organizes a student's academic transcript chronologically and categorically, identifying courses they have completed and courses still needed to fulfill the degree requirements.

 - Degree Checklist—See a visual presentation of degree progress.